 FSA Consultation Letter, 16 March 2004

-The European Commission has made proposals to regulate the use of recycled plastic materials and articles intended to come into contact with food.
+The European Commission has made a proposal for a so-called superdirective for plastic materials and articles intended to come into contact with food.

-To see a copy of the document, go to: http://www.food.gov.uk/multimedia/pdfs/recyledplastic.pdf
+To see a copy of the working document, go to: http://www.food.gov.uk/multimedia/pdfs/plasticmaterialsfoodstuffs.pdf